petros-d/docs/.github/ISSUE_TEMPLATE/request-template.md

 ---
 name: Request New Documentation
-about: Requests for new docs, topics, or enhancements
+about: Requests for new docs or topics
-title: ''
 labels:
 assignees: ''